josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 <!-- ...HTML here -->
 ```

 **That's it!** Save that, and you should see your styles applied globally.

 Since SvelteKit is server-rendered, if you view the page source, you'll even see our style has been added to the HTML, rather than being client-rendered.
 Neat!

 <SideNote>
-Importing CSS files into JavaScript files is not a web standard; it's just supported by some bundlers and frameworks, including Svelte.
+Importing stylesheets in JavaScript files is not a web standard; it's just supported by some bundlers and build tools, popularized by React and Webpack.
 </SideNote>

 ![Our CSS is now showing on the site and making it look (slightly) less ugly.](/images/post_images/sveltekit-css.png)

-We're not limited to vanilla CSS, however.
-Let's see how to add Sass to our project!
+We're not limited to vanilla CSS, however…

 ### Adding Sass to SvelteKit

-One of the great things about SvelteKit is how comparatively easy it makes adding whatever external processing tools you like, thanks to [`svelte-preprocess`](https://github.com/sveltejs/svelte-preprocess).
-While we'll use `svelte-preprocess` for Sass, that's far from the only thing it can do:
+One of the great things about Svelte is how comparatively easy it is to add external processors, thanks to [`svelte-preprocess`](https://github.com/sveltejs/svelte-preprocess).

 > `svelte-preprocess` automatically transforms the code in your Svelte templates to provide support for TypeScript, PostCSS, scss/sass, Less, and many other technologies.